antonyoung/Validators/README.md

 Could be easily extended to add countries around the world or to have different types of formatting.

 Technical: As validation regular expressions are used with group names.
-For formatting the postcode off the match groups in the regular expression are used.
+For formatting the match groups in the regular expression are used.
 All countries with space or with hyphen or with prefix.
 Are all validated correctly without, and will be automatically formatted in the correct way in case off with space, hyphen or prefix.
 With one exception Finland has two prefixes FI- / AX- without prefix FI- is choosen as default.